PRIVEE: Privacy-Preserving Vertical Federated Learning Against Feature Inference Attacks: Proposed Defense:

-where $\mathbf{A} \in \mathbb{R}^{K \times K}$ is an orthonormal matrix.
+We compute an initial vector of transformed confidence scores $\mathbf{d} \in \mathbb{R}^K$ using the following linear transformation $\mathbf{d} = \mathbf{A} \mathbf{c}$, where $\mathbf{A} \in \mathbb{R}^{K \times K}$ is an orthonormal matrix.
 This transformation preserves both pairwise distances and correlations.
 In particular, for specific choices of $\mathbf{A}$, such as the identity matrix $\mathbf{I}_K$ or the negative of the first- and second-order sum and inner product-preserving (FISIP) matrix~\cite{huang2011fisip}, ranking can also be preserved.
 One such example is:

-\begin{definition} Let $T : \mathbb{R}^K \to \mathbb{R}^K$ denote a transformation applied to a confidence score vector $\mathbf{c} \in \mathbb{R}^K$.
-We define three preservation properties of $T$ as follows: \begin{enumerate} \item \textbf{Distance-preserving:} $T$ preserves the pairwise Euclidean distances between any two vectors, i.e.,